yedi-benyam/yedi-benyam/README.md

 ```
 [ ] Master PCB design and fabricate my own boards
-[ ] Build an end-to-end IoT system with cloud integration
 [ ] Contribute to open-source embedded projects
 [ ] Become a skilled electronics & embedded systems engineer
+[ ] Teach robotics and basic electronics to children and beginners
 ```

 ---